aiida-vasp/aiida-vasp/docs/source/getting_started/simple_calculation.md

 It is assumed that the [installation][#installation] has been completed, the `InstalledCode` for the VASP executable and the `PBE.54` pseduopotentials has been [configured][#configuration].

-The following steps can be run with a ipython shell launched by the `verdi shell` command.
+The following steps can be run with an ipython shell launched by the `verdi shell` command.

 ## Setting up the inputs
 First, we create the sample structure using the `ase` package (assuming the `ase` package is installed):